Are you a psychologist educated in another country and thinking of relocating to Nova Scotia to live and work?

 - The Nova Scotia Office of Immigration provides information on its website relevant to internationally trained individuals.
 The website address is: http://novascotiaimmigration.com

-- Additionally, Immigrant Settlement & Integration Services (which is funded jointly by the Government of Canada and the Province of Nova Scotia) is currently offering a Career Pathway Loan Fund for internationally trained immigrants living in Nova Scotia.
-To find out more information you may visit their website: http://www.isisns.ca/cplf
+- Additionally, Immigrant Services Association of Nova Scotia (which is funded jointly by the Government of Canada and the Province of Nova Scotia) is currently offering a Career Pathway Loan Fund for internationally trained immigrants living in Nova Scotia.
+To find out more information you may visit their website: http://www.isans.ca/cplf

 - For even more information, please see the below information and link from “Nova Scotia Start”.
 This a program of the Government of Nova Scotia.
 If you are getting ready to immigrate to Nova Scotia, this is the place to start.
 Nova Scotia Start offers you information and support to work in Nova Scotia; Develop your communication skills; Settle into your new community.
 All services are free of charge and they are available both before and after you arrive in Nova Scotia. http://www.novascotiastart.ca/outsideNS.html